parse-community/docs/_includes/ios/push-notifications.md

 ## Installations

-Every Parse application installed on a device registered for push notifications has an associated %{ParseInstallation} object.
-The %{ParseInstallation} object is where you store all the data needed to target push notifications.
+Every Parse application installed on a device registered for push notifications has an associated PFInstallation object.
+The PFInstallation object is where you store all the data needed to target push notifications.
 For example, in a baseball app, you could store the teams a user is interested in to send updates about their performance.
-Saving the %{ParseInstallation} object is also required for tracking push-related app open events.
+Saving the PFInstallation object is also required for tracking push-related app open events.

-In iOS or OS X, `Installation` objects are available through the `%{ParseInstallation}` class, a subclass of `%{ParseObject}`.
+In iOS or OS X, `Installation` objects are available through the `PFInstallation` class, a subclass of `PFObject`.
 It uses the [same API](#objects) for storing and retrieving data.
 To access the current `Installation` object from your app, use the `[PFInstallation currentInstallation]` method.
-The first time you save a `%{ParseInstallation}`, Parse will add it to your `Installation` class, and it will be available for targeting push notifications as long as its `deviceToken` field is set.
+The first time you save a `PFInstallation`, Parse will add it to your `Installation` class, and it will be available for targeting push notifications as long as its `deviceToken` field is set.

 First, make your app register for remote notifications by adding the following in your `application:didFinishLaunchingWithOptions:` method (if you haven't already):